Gerasimov94/ansys-mongo/README.md

-Implimetaton of ANSYS data interface# ansys-mongo
+Implimetaton of ANSYS data interface